 Detailed admission information (application procedures, required documents, deadlines, etc.) can be found under Admission .

 Two curricular options exist for students in liberal studies.
 Under the first option, students take all 12 courses in the liberal studies program.
 The remaining option permits students to "import" as many as six credits, or two classes toward the degree.
 The director's prior written approval is required for all courses outside the liberal studies program.

 The option of taking courses outside the liberal studies program may be exercised in any one, or any combination, of the following ways:

-All students must complete at least 10 courses or 30 credits within Loyola’s liberal studies program.
-Usually no more than six credit hours in total from courses outside the program or outside the University will count toward the Loyola Master of Arts (M.A.) in Liberal Studies.
-However, nine credit hours from the M.A.L.S. program at Notre Dame of Maryland University may be counted toward the Loyola degree.
+All students must complete at least 10 courses or 30 credits within Loyola's liberal studies program.
+No more than six credit hours in total from courses outside the program or outside the University will count toward the Loyola Master of Arts (M.A.) in Liberal Studies.
 Students must have completed nine credits in liberal studies courses before they are eligible to request the transfer of prior graduate credits or to register for a course outside of liberal studies.

 Special topics courses are permitted only very late in the student's program of studies when the student has a well-developed research plan in mind and has discussed it with a faculty member, who has agreed to monitor it.
 The capstone project option encourages students to engage in extended, cross-disciplinary research and present a sustained composition and a public presentation as the final course in the program.